 Below is a list of resources we used to learn more about this fascinating country.
 May these fun resources help your study of the Italy come alive too!Come learn about Italy's culture, history, composers & food in these fun-filled geography lessons!Click To Tweet

-Engaging Geography Resources for the Study of Italy
+Engaging Geography Resources to Explore Italy

 - Living in Italy by Chloe Perkins and Tom Woolley